Get started

 Generate Let's Encrypt certificate and key files on the host for HTTPS certificates in your tailnet.

-If you are trying to serve a folder of files or reverse proxy to an HTTP service, check out the tailscale serve command instead.
+If you are trying to serve a folder of files or reverse proxy to an HTTP service, use the tailscale serve command instead.

 Alternatively, if you want to save the certificate and private key to files, you can use the --cert-file and --key-file arguments: